 The chances are that you don't have everything you need to execute your enterprise learning strategy, but you may have some assets to build on.

 Additionally, this is an excellent way to determine where you have training and knowledge resources that have only been made accessible to specific employees or departments.
 Now is a great time to break down these silos as part of your effort to create an enterprise learning strategy that benefits your entire organization.

+An enterprise LMS is a platform used to create, store, deliver, and measure the effectiveness of learning and training initiatives.
 A learning platform also allows supervisors and managers to assign courses, review assessments, and otherwise track the progress of their team members.